SandSnip3r/pathery-vibecoded/pathery_rules.md

 ## Core Objective

 The main goal in Pathery is to create the longest possible path from a starting point to a finishing point on a grid.
+Puzzles can have multiple starts and multiple goals.
 This is done by placing a limited number of "walls" to guide a pathfinding AI.

 ## Pathfinding AI